-It cannot be doubted that Jim Perrin, the author of the questionable book West and a man whom we had come to know when he was involved with our sister, Jac, caused the deletion of our review(s) on Amazon.
-He could not have tolerated the truth of what we had written — and when the information we post on our site is read, it can be seen why he should have been so concerned!
+It cannot be doubted that Jim Perrin, the author of the book West and a man whom we had come to know when he was involved with our sister Jac, caused the deletion of our review(s) on Amazon.
+He could not have tolerated the truth of what we had written — and when the information we post on our site is read, it can be seen why this deceitful author should be so concerned!

 * * * * *

-Also, very large sections have already been published elsewhere: the article Touching the Void in the Observer in August 2005 (and we believe the use of this title to be plagiarised), The Guardian Country Diary, 25/08/2007, (most of it word for word); nearly all of Advertisements for my feet in Open Democracy, 05/12/2001 — in which he goes into his ‘Welshness’ with great detail — and, from the Climbing Essays, the entire first chapter.
+Also, very large sections have already been published elsewhere: the article Touching the Void in the Observer in August 2005 (and we believe the use of this title to be plagiarised), The Guardian Country Diary, 25/08/2007, (most of it word for word); nearly all of Advertisements for my feet in Open Democracy, 05/12/2001 — in which he goes into his ‘Welshness’ with great detail — and, taken from his book the Climbing Essays, the entire first chapter.
 Most interesting then that ‘Melangel’ (JP?) wrote on The Guardian thread, 27/07/2010, ‘You can’t get away with lazy reading where Perrin’s prose is concerned’.
-We believe Jim Perrin’s book to be merely a ‘lazy’ composite and notwithstanding the memorable descriptive phrases, (or the analyses by literary experts), in our opinion it is based on sophistry and in many parts, as we have proved, actual dishonesty.
-Jim Perrin’s writing is not, we feel, ‘extraordinarily dense’, nor do we find it of ‘considerable complexity’ — as does, unsurprisingly, ‘Melangell’, ref. our post ‘A question of identity’, but is in our opinion, mere verbal dexterity, with an extraordinary amount of self-plagiarism.
+WE believe Jim Perrin’s book to be merely a ‘lazy’ composite and notwithstanding the memorable descriptive phrases, (or the analyses by literary experts), in our opinion it is based on sophistry and in many parts, we have proved, actual dishonesty.
+Jim Perrin’s writing is not, we feel, ‘extraordinarily dense’, nor do we find it of ‘considerable complexity’ — as does, unsurprisingly, his alter ego ‘Melangell’, ref. our post ‘A question of identity’.
+But in our opinion it is mere verbal dexterity, with an extraordinary amount of self-plagiarism.
 (And do note the wild life ‘extras’, always on cue.)